 İçli Köfte, or kibbeh as it’s called in Arabic, is a traditional Turkish snack.
-People who visit Turkey don’t know it exists.
-People who leave Turkey never forget it.
 It consists of a cracked-wheat shell filled with minced meat, spices, minced onions and parsley.
-Beside being a good energy snack before tackling the Grand Bazaar, içli köfte helped one local foodie legend, Ali Topçuoğlu, to survive in life..
+And while you might start your trip to Turkey with no knowledge of kibbeh, after that first taste, it’s a culinary experience you’ll never forget.
+Beside being a good energy snack before tackling the Grand Bazaar, içli köfte helped one local foodie legend, Ali Topçuoğlu, to survive in life.

 Ali was the son of a rich family in Maraş in the south-east of Turkey.
 They had a wheat farm there and their business was doing quite well.
 Ali got married and started to take over the business from his dad.
 Unfortunately, he made a big mistake: he became the guarantor of a friend’s debt, and that friend disappeared.
 At that time he had a lovely wife and six kids at home, and he was worried about his family.
 They ended up moving to Istanbul to find a job so they could repay the debt.

 Ali didn’t really have the skills to start a business of his own.
 His wife, Fatma, asked him if he could sell her favourite snack, içli köfte.
 She’d do the cooking.
 He’d do the selling.
 Ali got a big basket, filled it with freshly baked içli köfte and started to wander the streets of Istanbul.